 Does Monster Hunter Rise work with amiibo?

 There are three amiibo available for Rise: Palamute, Palico, and Magnamalo.
 The Monster Hunter Rise amiibo will be store-exclusive, and the store depends on your region:

 Capcom includes a few different bonuses with the purchase of Monster Hunter Rise, depending on whether you pre-order, and if you get the Deluxe Edition or not.

-If you pre-order the game before the March 26, 2021 release date, you will get the following:
+If pre-ordered the game before the March 26, 2021 release date, you get the following:

 - Palamute Retriever Costume layered armor (changes appearance)

 - Palico Forest Cat Costume layered armor (changes appearance)